tdwg/geoschemes/terrestrial/Towards_SDS/README.md

 - `Level1_SDS-aligned.xlsx` (9 units)
 - `Level2_SDS-aligned.xlsx` (52 units)
 - `Level3_SDS-aligned.xlsx` (369 units)
-- `Level4_SDS-aligned.xlsx` (618 real units + 386 blank padding rows inherited from the source file — see the data-quality note above)
+- `Level4_SDS-aligned.xlsx` (617 valid units — padding rows and the one
+  deleted unit removed)
-- `Terrestrial_Master_SDS-aligned.xlsx` (1,048 real units in one table; padding rows dropped)
+- `Terrestrial_Master_SDS-aligned.xlsx` (1,047 valid units in one table)
+- `CHANGES_SDS-aligned.xlsx` (the full changelog, incl. deletions — the
+  `LEVEL 1 or NEVEL-2` header typo fixed to `LEVEL 1 or LEVEL 2`, and its `Legend` sheet defining the A/B/C/D/N/T codes kept intact)
 - This `README.md`